cjbwalsh/academic-kickstart/content/publication/LUMaR/index.md

 publication_types: ["4"]

 # Publication name and optional abbreviated publication name.
-publication: Walsh, C. J., & Webb, J. A. (2013).
-Predicting stream macroinvertebrate assemblage composition as a function of land use, physiography and climate: a guide for strategic planning for river and water management in the Melbourne Water region.
-(Melbourne Waterway Research-Practice Partnership Technical Report 13-1).
+publication: Walsh, C.J. and Webb, J.A.
+(2013).
+Predicting stream macroinvertebrate assemblage composition as a function of land use, physiography and climate --- a guide for strategic planning for ruver and water management in the Melbourne Water region.
+Melbourne Waterway Research-Practice Partnership Technical Report 13-1.

 # publication_short: In *STC*